|

 many times need to "Go For Them" sometimes clear to your

-found it best to wear a sweatshirt.
-This way, the digging
+found it best to wear a sweatshirt with no other long sleeved shirt

 sleeve can be pulled up higher at a moments notice and then